Yaffa Eliach: There Once Was a World: A 900-Year Chronicle of the Shtetl of Eishyshok

+In memory of her native Eishyshok she wrote There Once Was a World: A 900-Year Chronicle of the Shtetl of Eishyshok (1998).
+The book was a finalist for the National Book Award.

 Dispute over death of Eliach's family members

 Eliach's eyewitness testimony was published and widely disseminated in a New York Times op-ed, in which she said she was a victim of a pogrom by Poles and the Polish Home Army.
 Eliach claimed that prior to the attack, the Polish commander outside the houses concluded his order with what she claims was a popular Home Army slogan "Poland without Jews".
 According to historian John Radzilowski, Eliach was never able to produce any documents supporting her claim such slogans were used.

 Israeli historian Israel Gutman criticized Eliach stating "I don't have sympathy for this author; she's not an authority on Holocaust, and her books haven't been translated to Hebrew.
 One shouldn't close eyes to the fact that the Home Army in the Vilnius region fought with Soviet partisans for the liberation of Poland.
 That's why Jews that belonged to the other side were killed by the Home Army as enemies of Poland, and not as Jews".